Our Fabulous Trains

 On “The Snowdon Lily” and "The Snowdon Mountain Goat"

 Pushed by an original Swiss steam locomotive from 1896, our heritage carriages are accurate re-constructions of the Snowdon Mountain Tramroad & Hotels Co Ltd observation carriages.
-The Snowdon Lily and The Snowdon Mountain Goat are built on the original chassis and bogies from the carriages of 1896, meaning that today’s visitor can enjoy the same experience our ancestors did, as they journey through the clouds to Yr Wyddfa, Snowdon.
+The Snowdon Lily and The Snowdon Mountain Goat are built on the original chassis and bogies from the carriages of 1896, meaning that today’s visitor can enjoy the same experience our ancestors did, as they journey through the clouds up Yr Wyddfa, Snowdon.

 Seating only 34 passengers with a central aisle, we urge passengers who prefer a little more room to book their trip on the Heritage Steam Experience.
-An average of three departures leave Llanberis daily May to the end of September (weather permitting) and pre-booking is advised to avoid disappointment.
+An average of three departures leave Llanberis daily from 3rd June the 11th September (weather permitting) and pre-booking is advised to avoid disappointment.
 The journey time to Clogwyn is approximately 45 minutes and passengers have a 30-minute stop-over at this unsheltered station before returning on the same train.
 Please be aware that there are no facilities at Clogwyn, or on-board the trains.
 The service represents approximately 2-hour experience overall.